 An SNT also can ensure that the individual with disabilities continues to receive any public benefits already available to them through government programs such as Medicaid and Supplemental Security Income (SSI).
 That is, if you were to transfer your assets directly to the person with disabilities and their resulting “countable assets” then exceeded a program’s threshold (which is $2,000 for SSI), you may inadvertently have made them ineligible for those government programs.

 Because each state is different when it comes to Medicaid, and because laws and cost projections are constantly changing, be sure to work closely with a special needs planner in your home state so that you can provide for your own care, and that of your loved one with disabilities, in the best possible way.
-For more information, the Special Needs attorneys at Mandelbaum Barrett are here to help you.
+For more information, the Special Needs attorneys at Mandelbaum Barrett PC are here to help you.